Pangaea: Life

+Early Triassic Lystrosaurus fossil from South Africa.
+During the Early Triassic, Lystrosaurus had a cosmopolitan distribution across Pangaea, stretching from Antarctica to China.

 The lack of oceanic barriers is thought to have favored cosmopolitanism, in which successful species attain wide geographical distribution.
 Cosmopolitanism was also driven by mass extinctions, including the Permian–Triassic extinction event, the most severe in the fossil record, and also the Triassic–Jurassic extinction event.
 These events resulted in disaster fauna showing little diversity and high cosmopolitanism, including Lystrosaurus, which opportunistically spread to every corner of Pangaea following the Permian–Triassic extinction event.
 On the other hand, there is evidence that many Pangaean species were provincial, with a limited geographical range, despite the absence of geographical barriers.
 This may be due to the strong variations in climate by latitude and season produced by the extreme monsoon climate.
 For example, cold-adapted pteridosperms (early seed plants) of Gondwana were blocked from spreading throughout Pangaea by the equatorial climate, and northern pteridosperms ended up dominating Gondwana in the Triassic.
 The expansion of the temperate climate zones that accompanied the breakup of Pangaea may have contributed to the diversification of the angiosperms.